Revenue attribution is allocating customer payments to the various marketing channels and campaigns that contributed to generating the revenue.

 Quoting the Product or Service

 In some cases, quoting is done outside of the CRM system.
-The salesperson key enters the dollar amount from an externally generated quote into the Amount field in the Opportunity.
+For example, the salesperson key enters the dollar amount from an externally generated quote into the Amount field in the Opportunity.

 In other cases, quoting is built into the CRM system.
-In this case, the CRM system calculates the dollar value shown in the Amount field is calculated from the sum of product and/or service line items within the Quote.
+In this case, the CRM system calculates the dollar value shown in the Amount field from the sum of product and service line item prices within the Quote.

-Ideally, the Order’s revenue field will be reflective of the actual amount the customer will be or has been invoiced.
+Ideally, the Order’s revenue field will reflect the actual amount the customer will be or has been invoiced.
 However, this amount is sometimes different from the Opportunity amount.

-With all this information in place, we’re now in a position to state, “on this date, we booked an Order for this amount.
-We know the Lead Source, the Campaign, and the specific web form that was submitted.”
+With all this information in the Order, you’re now in a position to state, “on this date, we booked an Order for this amount.
+We know the Lead Source, the Campaign, and the specific Web Form that was submitted by the customer contact.”